 The Canary: Pain and I came to a little understanding a few years back.

-Played for laughs on Angel, when Cordelia is patching up Angel from getting a rebar through his chest.
+- Played for Laughs on Angel, when Cordelia is patching up vampire Angel from getting a rebar through his chest.

 Cordelia: Then stop flexing your manly boob muscle.